UnkindPartition/motif-stats/README.md

 By default, it takes a BED file as an input and calculates the probability for every interval based on its length.
-When the `--raw` switch, it reads the list of sequence lengths (one per line) instead.
+With the `--raw` switch, it reads the list of sequence lengths (one per line) instead.

+By default, it considers both the motif and its reverse complement.
+With the `--norc` switch, it only considers the motif itself.

 ## Installation